Hike of the Week: Squaw Creek offers a welcome chance to cool off from the summer heat

 What to Expect

 A hike along Squaw Creek can be as long or short as fits your day.
-The full trail takes you 4.5 miles back towards the Holy Cross Wilderness, and links to old service roads leading to Big Park and Bellyache Mountain.
+The full trail takes you 4.5 miles back towards the Holy Cross Wilderness and links to old service roads leading to Big Park and Bellyache Mountain.
 Hiking 3 miles down the trail will take you to Elk Park, a beautiful wildflower meadow and excellent destination for a moderate day hike.

-The first mile of the hike switchbacks on a dry hillside with scrub oak, juniper, & pine before dropping to the creek & the first water crossing.
+The first mile of the hike switchbacks on a dry hillside with scrub oak, juniper and pine before dropping to the creek & the first water crossing.
 The rest of the hike follows the creek through spruce and fir forests, with intermittent meadows featuring tall grasses & vibrant wildflowers.
-When you reach a long and wide meadow you have made it to Elk Park, another water-crossing waits for you right after the park, and can be a nice place for lunch.
+When you reach a long and wide meadow you have made it to Elk Park.
+Another water-crossing waits for you right after the park and can be a nice place for lunch.

 A Note on Conditions